Fbartoli/copySolana/README.md

 Contributions are welcome!
 Please read the contributing guidelines and submit pull requests for any improvements.

+## 🔒 Security

+- Never share your private keys or seed phrases
+- Use a dedicated wallet for copy trading with limited funds
+- Regularly review and update your risk management settings
+- Monitor your trades and adjust settings as needed

 ---

 **Note**: This bot is for educational and informational purposes.
 Always verify transactions and P&L calculations independently.
-Not financial advice.
+Copy trading carries substantial risk of financial loss.
+Only trade with funds you can afford to lose.